chriskim2273/DocSearch-Bot/README.md

 # DocSearch-Bot
-Very simple Discord bot that queries text files or web links with a question.
+Very simple Discord bot that allows users to query text files or web links with any question.